 - Allow the model to cool for a few minutes between runs.
-This is particularly important when using high-capacity (2400mAh and above) battery packs that allow extended periods of running.
-Monitoring temperatures will extend the lives of the batteries and motor. - Do not continue to operate the model with low batteries or you could lose control of it.
-Indications of low battery power include slow operation and sluggish servos (slow to return to center).
+This is particularly important when using high-capacity battery packs that allow extended periods of running.
+Monitoring temperatures will extend the lives of the batteries and motors.
+See page 26 for information on monitoring temperatures. - Do not continue to operate the model with low batteries or you could lose control of it.
+Indications of low battery power include slow operation, sluggish servos (slow to return to center), or ESC shutdown due to the Low-Voltage Detection circuitry.
 Stop immediately at the first sign of weak batteries.
-When the batteries in the transmitter become weak, the red power light will begin to flash.
+When the batteries in the transmitter become weak, the power light will begin to flash red.
 Stop immediately and install new batteries. - Do not drive the model at night, on public streets, or in large crowds of people. - If the model becomes stuck against an object, do not continue to run the motor.
 Remove the obstruction before continuing.
 Do not push or pull objects with the model. - Because the model is controlled by radio, it is subject to radio interference from many sources beyond your control.
 Since radio interference can cause momentary losses of control, allow a safety margin of space in all directions around the model in order to prevent collisions. - Use good, common sense whenever you are driving your model.
 Intentionally driving in an abusive and rough manner will only result in poor performance and broken parts.
-Take care of your model so that you can enjoy it for a long time to come. - High-performance vehicles produce small vibrations that may loosen hardware over time.
-Frequently check wheel nuts and other screws on your vehicle to ensure that all hardware remains properly tightened..
+Take care of your model so that you can enjoy it for a long time to come. - When using the supplied optional pinion for top-speed running, limit your driving to paved surfaces only.
+Running in grass and off-road could cause excessive loads on the electrical system in the model. - High-performance vehicles produce small vibrations that may loosen hardware over time.
+Frequently check wheel nuts and other screws on your vehicle to ensure that all hardware remains properly tightened.